General Glean FAQs

 Is Glean accessible?

 Accessibility is at the heart of Glean and will always be a key focus of ours.
-We're currently consulting with external accessibility experts and working towards our WCAG AA accreditation.
+Glean has internal accessibility champions and also works with external experts to continuously improve the accessibility of the Glean software and Glean websites.
+A copy of our current Voluntary Product Accessibility Template (VPAT) which reports on our conformity with WCAG 2.1 AA and Section 508 of the Rehabilitation Act (USA), is available on request to firstname.lastname@example.org.
 For more information, please read this article.

 Administrator questions for institutions